PoweredByApartium/cocoa-beans/Writerside/topics/mutable-observable.md

 ## Introduction

-A `MutableObservable<T>` is a reactive container that allows both reading and updating its internal value.
+`Observable#mutable` returns a reactive container that allows both reading and updating its internal value.
 It implements the `Observable<T>` interface and provides a `set(T)` method to modify the current state.

 Mutable observers are the foundation for building dynamic, reactive state in your application.